xy2z/PineDocs/README.md

 PineDocs is a simple, fast, lightweight tool for viewing files in a browser.
 Great for documentation, wiki, notes, etc.

-Renders Markdown, HTML, syntax highlighting code, images, GIFs, audio and small videos.
+Renders Markdown, HTML, syntax highlighting code, images, GIFs, SVG, audio and small videos.

 ## Features
 - Cross-platform (currently tested on Ubuntu and Windows).